riscv-steel/riscv-steel/docs/source/hardware/core.md

 ## Configuration

-The only configuration parameter of RISC-V Steel Processor Core is the boot address (`BOOT_ADDRESS`).
-In case you leave this parameter blank the boot address is automatically set to `32'h00000000`.
+The only configuration parameter is the boot address (`BOOT_ADDRESS`).
+If you leave this parameter blank the boot address is automatically set to `32'h00000000`.

 ## Instantiation template

-An instantiation template for RISC-V Steel Processor Core top module is provided below.
+An instantiation template for the Processor Core IP is provided below.

 ``` systemverilog
 rvsteel_core #(